Get a Free Quote

 The Evolution of the Electric Toothbrush

-Early Innovations and the Birth of the Electric toothbrush
+Early Innovations and the Birth of the Electric Toothbrush

 From Manual to Electric: The First Models (1960s)